Sea Turtle Q&A: Answers To Your Most Burning Questions

 - Cover up or fill in any holes you dig in the sand to avoid hatchlings getting stuck in them.

 - If you stumble upon a nest, don't disturb it.
-Contact the Karen Beasely Sea Turtle Center so the nest can be marked and monitored.
+Contact the Karen Beasley Sea Turtle Center so the nest can be marked and monitored.

 - Properly discard of plastic bag, six-pack plastic rings, and netting that can be fatal to sea turtles.

-- Turn off all outside artificial lighting whenever possible during your stay at your Topsail vacation rental.
+- Turn off all outside artificial lighting whenever possible during your stay at your Topsail beach house or oceanfront Topsail, NC rental.

 Well, there you have it.
 We hope you have learned a thing or two about sea turtles and are willing to share your new found knowledge with your family and friends.
 Give them a chance to answer the questions and see how they do.
 Thanks for playing along!